 Dujovne, in Britain after attending the weekend meeting of G20 finance ministers in Germany, said he wanted to send out a message that his country was keen on attracting inward investment from Britain and would be interested in a post-Brexit free trade deal.

-“The slogan of Kirchner was that she would like not to import even a single screw into Argentina”, Dujovne said.
+“The slogan of Kirchner was that she would like not to import even a single screw IGNORE INTO Argentina”, Dujovne said.
 “We are opening up gradually but are still the most closed economy in Latin America.
 Argentina tried to follow a model of autarchy.
 Isolation was the goal of the government.
 We are just starting to join globalisation.”

 “Even if we see more protectionism in other parts of the world, at the end of that road these countries will never be as protectionist as Argentina has been for the past 15 years.”